Deformation of Einstein metrics and $L^2$ cohomology on strictly pseudoconvex domains: Introduction

-By the de Rham--Hodge--Kodaira decomposition on noncompact manifolds, $L^2\mathcal{H}^{0,1}(\Omega;T^{1,0})$ is isomorphic to the so-called \emph{reduced} $L^2$ cohomology $L^2H^{0,1}_\mathrm{red}(\Omega;T^{1,0})$.
-Although it may not be the same as the usual $L^2$ cohomology $L^2H^{0,1}(\Omega;T^{1,0})$, it is a trivial fact that if $L^2H^{0,1}$ vanishes then so does $L^2H^{0,1}_\mathrm{red}$.
-Thus the vanishing of $L^2\mathcal{H}^{0,1}$ reduces to that of the $L^2$ cohomology.
-A virtue of this reduction in terms of cohomology is that we have a certain long exact sequence (see Ohsawa \cite{Ohsawa-91}) that makes it sufficient to show that the $L^2$ cohomology \emph{on a neighborhood of the boundary} vanishes.
-This problem is solved by applying a Bochner-type method based on the Morrey--Kohn--H\"ormander equality, which was exploited in the classical $\partialbar$-Neumann problem, when $n\ge 4$.
+A virtue of this interpretation of the problem using cohomology is that we can make use of a certain long exact sequence (see Ohsawa \cite{Ohsawa-91}) that, combined with a classical result in several complex variables, makes it sufficient to show that the $L^2$ cohomology \emph{on a neighborhood of the boundary} vanishes.
+Then this final form of the problem is solved by methods in the classical $\partialbar$-Neumann problem, namely by the Morrey--Kohn--H\"ormander equality and a technique of H\"ormander related to his ``condition $Z(q)$,'' when $n\ge 4$.

-For $n=3$, we need an additional idea: we can further reduce the vanishing of $\ker_{L^2}\mathcal{E}_g'$ to that of a \emph{weighted} $L^2$ cohomology.
-This is made possible by using a result of Biquard \cite{Biquard-00} again, which states that the elements of $\ker_{L^2}\mathcal{E}_g'$ on a general ACH-Einstein manifold actually satisfy a stronger decay property at infinity than just being $L^2$; in our context, in which we are aiming for the vanishing result, we might be able to say to express this fact that these elements have an \emph{a priori} decay.
-Then the introduction of the weight improves our estimate enough to show the desired vanishing result.
-Unfortunately, the case $n=2$ cannot be settled even if we use this additional technique; this case remains unsolved so far.
+We need to modify our argument a little when $n=3$: The vanishing of $\ker_{(2)}\mathcal{E}_g'$ should be reduced to that of some \emph{weighted} $L^2$ cohomology instead of the usual $L^2$ cohomology.
+This is possible by using a result of \cite{Biquard-00} again, which states that the elements of $\ker_{(2)}\mathcal{E}_g'$ on a general ACH-Einstein manifold actually satisfy a stronger decay property at infinity than just being $L^2$.
+The introduction of the weight improves our estimate enough to show the desired vanishing result.
+Unfortunately, the case $n=2$ cannot be settled even if we use this additional technique.
+This case remains unsolved so far.

 The argument outlined above is presented in detail in the following way.
 In Section 1, we summarize the definition of ACH metrics and the associated weighted H\"older spaces.
-After that Biquard's Einstein deformation theory is recalled, and the \emph{a priori} decay for the elements of $\ker_{L^2}\mathcal{E}_g'$ is explained.
+After that the Einstein deformation theory of Roth and Biquard is recalled, and the improved decay for the elements of $\ker_{(2)}\mathcal{E}_g'$ is also explained here.
 In Section 2, we review the $L^2$ cohomology on noncompact Hermitian manifolds, and the problem is reduced to the vanishing of the $L^2$ cohomology near the boundary.
 In Section 3, we establish the necessary estimate and complete the proof of Theorem~\ref{thm:main}.